sjaakp/yii2-pluto/README.md

 The Profile model should be configured as `profileClass` in **Pluto**'s configuration.

-Instead of just the class name, the `'profile'` component can also be initialized with a configuration array, with the class name as value of the `'class'` element like on many other places in the Yii2 kingdom.
+Instead of just the class name, the `'profile'` component can also be initialized with a configuration array, with the class name as value of the `'class'` element, like on many other places in the Yii2 kingdom.

 With this setup, **Pluto** will automatically create a Profile for each registered user.
 If a